rodrigopdo/template-creator/notes.md

 [*] Handle Template name requirement when saving with empty field;

-[] Handle Modal Form function (onclick on a Card)
+[*] Handle Modal Form function (onclick on a Card)

-[] Include menu dropdown in the cards, with the 'edit' and 'remove'.
+[*] Include UI menu dropdown in the cards, with the 'edit', 'remove' and 'close'.

 [] Include tooltip on hover the card menu (3 dots).

+[] Set feedback in the Modal form when input field is empty, with text and Ilustration, and also change disabled state of "Preencher campos" button.

+[] Create 3 function of the dropdown items: 'Editar', 'Remover' and 'Fechar.
+  - EditTemplate function
+    -

+  - RemoveTemplate function
+    -

+  - CloseDropdown function
+    -